DannyRyanFisher/RoboND-Kinematics-Project2/writeup_template.md

      complete operation in ~ 2 minutes.
 (Inferred from the photo name which contains start and end time)
    - Please feel free to run code to confirm.

+#### Critique & Improvements

+   - Critique 1- The robot takes a long time to perform the Inverse kinematics.
+     (~2mins for the whole operation)
+   - Suggested improvements:
+      - IK code could be saved in pickle files (attempted but still slower)
+      - Could convert matrix operations to numpy vs sympy as appreciable gains in computation speed are possible.

+   - Critique 2- IK code could be organised more neatly to aid readability
+   - Could place the IK code into a class structure that is calculated once at the initialising of IK-server.